symfony-cmf/symfony-cmf-docs/bundles/seo/configuration.rst

 (which evaluates to ``contentDocument``), otherwise you must define this manually or disable the content listener.

-.. versionadded:: 1.2
-    In versions of the SeoBundle prior to 1.2, the ``content_key`` was configured directly in the ``cmf_seo`` root.

 ``sitemap``
 ~~~~~~~~~~~

-.. versionadded:: 1.2
-    Support for sitemaps was introduced in version 1.2 of the SeoBundle.

 For details on the meaning of the sitemap configuration, see the
 :doc:`sitemap section <sitemap>`.